Shaukataliii/atomic-habits-lessons/README.md

 ### 6- Your natural traits like Introvert or Extrovert is an example of how your genes define the area of your opportunity.

 ### 7- The marks of whether you are made for a task is not defined by whether you like it but whether you can handle the pain of that task easier than most of the people.

+### 8- Your task is what makes you lose track of time.